Buyouts in the water cycle management sector

 Companies in the water cycle management sector have recently been tending towards inorganic growth through M&A transactions.

-These acquisitions are helping to achieve rapid growth, avoiding barriers to entry such as long-term concessions and helping to achieve geographic diversification that would otherwise be very difficult to achieve.
+These mergers and acquisitions are helping to achieve rapid growth, avoiding barriers to entry such as long-term concessions and helping to achieve geographic diversification that would otherwise be very difficult to achieve.

 Valoriza Agua's business model